-Publication decisions: The editor is responsible for deciding which of the articles submitted to the issue for publish.
-The editors may be guided by the policies of the journal's editorial board and constrained by requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+Publication decision: the editor is responsible for the decision of which manuscript to publish, the editor can be guided by the policies of the journal's editorial board and limited by the requirements that will apply regarding libel, copyright infringement, and plagiarism, the editor can confer with other editors or other reviewers in making this decision.

-Fair play: An editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Fair play: an editor at all times evaluates a manuscript for intellectual content regardless of the author's race, gender, sexual orientation, religious beliefs, ethnic origin, nationality, or political philosophy.

-Confidentiality: The editor must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, and the publisher, as appropriate.
+Confidentiality: editors should not disclose any information about submitted manuscripts to anyone other than the appropriate authors, reviewers, potential reviewers, and publishers.

 Disclosure and conflict of interest: material that is not published but disclosed in the submitted manuscript may not be used in the editor's own research without the written consent of the author.